zapier/zapier-platform-cli/README-source.md

 npm install -g zapier-platform-cli
 ```

-The CLI is the primary tool for managing your apps on Zapier.
+The CLI is the primary tool for managing your apps.
 With it, you can validate and test apps locally, deploy apps so they are available on Zapier, and view logs for debugging.
 To see a list of all the available commands, try `zapier help`.

 Now that your CLI is installed - you'll need to identify yourself via the CLI.